sidsoma/sidsoma.github.io/_pages/about.md

   - /about.html
 ---

-I will be joining MIT Media Lab this summer as a visiting researcher, working with the Camera Culture group led by Prof. Ramesh Raskar.
+I will be joining the Camera Culture group, led by Prof. Ramesh Raskar, at MIT Media Lab this summer as a visiting researcher.
 My primary research interests lie in computational imaging, computational optics, inverse problems, and graphics.

-I graduated from UCLA with a Bachelors in Electrical Engineering in June 2021.
-During this time, I worked with Prof. Achuta Kadambi and Prof. Diana Huffaker on projects in computational imaging, optics/photonics, and semiconductor device design and characterization.
+I graduated from UCLA with a B.S. in Electrical Engineering in June 2021.
+During this time, I worked with Prof. Achuta Kadambi and Prof. Diana Huffaker on projects in computational imaging, optics, photonics, and semiconductor device design and characterization.
 I also spent two summers interning at The Aerospace Corporation and HRL Laboratories.

 ## Updates